 My core of my teaching work is the intersection of ethics & epistemology.
-I also teach bioethics, including classes on ethics & mental health and on death & dying.
+I teach classes in bioethics, metaethics, normative ethics, and the history of ethical theory.

-I teach my introductory courses historically to offer a sense of how philosophy can shape and be shaped by its context.
+I teach my introductory-level courses historically to offer a sense of how philosophy can shape and be shaped by its context.
 I strive to work with my students from insights and developments in the history of philosophy toward pressing contemporary issues that bear on our communities and our self-understanding.
-I try to offer a historical component in my electives as well, depending on the focus of each particular course.

 I have a Teaching Fundamentals Certificate from the Centre for Teaching Support and Innovation at the University of Toronto, which I earned through a series of workshops on topics including pedagogy, equity and diversity in the classroom, and engaging students through writing.